Introduction

 Using Spatial Descriptors

-When identifying elements to edit, use clear spatial language: "left side," "foreground," "background," "upper right," "center," etc. This prevents ambiguity about which element to modify.
+Use clear spatial language: "left side," "foreground," "background," "upper right," "center," etc. This prevents ambiguity about which element to modify.

 Example: "Remove the person in the background on the far left.
 Extend the beach sand and ocean waves to fill that area naturally, matching the warm afternoon lighting."